mcdemarco/the-new-kitchen-cookbook/vegetables/tomatoWatermelon.md

 ## Directions

-Whisk the oil, vinegar, salt and pepper.
-Mix other ingredients together, then dress with the mixture.
+1. Whisk the oil, vinegar, salt and pepper.
+2. Mix other ingredients together.
+3. Dress #2 with #1.